 E-Junkie is also a nice way to get a digital store on your website without the need to work with WordPress.
 I'm not all that fond of the backend interface (it looks outdated and clunky,) but the pricing is right and you get tools for subscriptions, marketing and much more.

 Our Pick for Creatives Like Artists and Writers

 Gumroad is a service built around the idea that creatives should be spending more time generating new content like books and art.
 Keep in mind that since Gumroad takes over most of the work for you, it will cost you per product sold.
 The pricing starts at $10 per month, but then you also must pay 3.5% + 30¢ per sale.
 That's a large portion, especially if your products aren't priced that high.
 But the whole point is to help out those who don't want to spend much time on development and selling.

 Sellfy is an alternative to Gumroad, but it functions as more of a marketplace like Etsy.
-Therefore, you construct a site through Sellfy (it’s insanely easy,) but the pages all have similar branding, taking away from your own control.
-The transaction fees start high at 5%, but that’s from the free plan.
-You can work up to a 2% transaction fee if you’d rather pay $15 per month.
+Therefore, you construct a site through Sellfy (it's insanely easy,) but the pages all have similar branding, taking away from your own control.
+(Update: The Sellfy team now offers the ability to customize stores with a WYSIWYG editor.
+Users can now redesign their stores and make them match their existing brands).
+The transaction fees start high at 5% for the basic plan and decreases as you choose the Prop and Pro Plus plans.
+You can work up zero transactions fee if you'd rather pay $99 per month.